-Master funds cannot rely on the Unregulated MF exemption in section 4(4) of the MF Law.
+Master funds cannot rely on the exemption in section 4(4) of the MF Law to qualify as Unregulated MFs.

 2. What are the key statutes and regulations that govern hedge funds in your jurisdiction?
 Which regulatory bodies regulate hedge funds?